dantleech/gherkin-lint-php/docs/rules.md

 no-consecutive-empty-lines
 --------------------------

-Do not permist multiple empty lines
+Do not permit consecutive empty lines

 **Good**: No consecutive empty lines